bhativikas/single-spa_Angular_React_Vue/README.md

 ?
 Does your application use Angular routing? **Yes**\
 ?
 What port should your project run on? **4200**

-Thats all for creating the initial files for app-parcel - navbar.
+Thats all for creating the initial files for app-parcel - navbar and run the command **npm i & npm run serve:single-spa:navbar**.

 **Step 3**: Create 2nd Angular Application - default\
 Open a new CMD terminal and run **ng new default  --routing --prefix default --style css & cd default & ng add single-spa-angular & cd ..** with providing same input mentioned in step 2 except following one:\
 ?
 What port should your project run on? **4300**

-Thats all for creating the initial files for app-parcel - default.
+Thats all for creating the initial files for app-parcel - default and run the command **npm i & npm run serve:single-spa:default**.

 **Step 4**: Create 3rd Angular Application - module01\
 Open a new CMD terminal and run **ng new module01  --routing --prefix module01 --style css & cd module01 & ng add single-spa-angular & cd ..** with providing same input mentioned in step 2 except following one:\
 ?
 What port should your project run on? **4400**

-Thats all for creating the initial files for app-parcel - module01.
+Thats all for creating the initial files for app-parcel - module01 and run the command **npm i & npm run serve:single-spa:module01**.

 **Step 5**: Create 1st React Application - module02\
 Open a new CMD terminal and run **create-single-spa --framework react**.
 This command will ask following further details:\